Smile, Darn Ya, Smile!: Song

 In 1931, English bandleader Billy Cotton covered the song.

 It was used twice in Robert Zemeckis' 1988 film Who Framed Roger Rabbit: first when Eddie Valiant arrives in Toontown; and then during the film's finale.
 Both times, it was sung by the toons present in the film.
+Warner Bros.
+Entertainment licensed the song alongside their characters to Disney alongside other studios due to its diverse inclusion of animated characters.

 In 2013, actor Christoph Waltz sang "Smile, Damn You, Smile" during his hosting duties on Saturday Night Live.

 Colorization

-In 1973 and 1992, a colorized version was commissioned by Fred Ladd and Ted Turner.
+In 1973 and 1992, colorized versions were respectively commissioned by Fred Ladd and Ted Turner.
 Due to the technological limitations of the time, the colorization process was done by tracing the original animation and then coloring it in.
 The colorization was completed in South Korea.